ParallelMaths/parallel/pages/8-02-lou-costello.md

 :::

-These numbers come from a sequence in which you add the previous two numbers to get the next number, e.g, 1 + 1 = 2, then 1 + 2 = 3, then 2 + 3 = 5, and so on.
+This numbers come from a sequence in which you add the previous two numbers to get the next number, e.g, 1 + 1 = 2, then 1 + 2 = 3, then 2 + 3 = 5, and so on.

 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377...